 The online Master of Laws (LL.M.) in U.S. Law curriculum is designed for international lawyers looking to build a foundation in U.S. law and learn to communicate and research like a U.S. lawyer.
 Classes are taught using the discussion-based Socratic method, which is the most common and preferred method of instruction in U.S. law schools.

-The LL.M. is a 24-credit program and can be completed in as little as one year.
+The LL.M. is a 24-credit program and can be completed in as little as 18 months.
 All LL.M. students will complete two required courses and then tailor their curriculum to their academic and career goals by selecting from a variety of elective courses.

 This foundational course explores how law is created, enacted and changed in the United States.
 The objective is to learn to solve legal challenges and understand legal concepts with U.S. legal sources, methods and institutions.

 This course introduces the skills of legal research and writing.
 Students will explore different tools and research methods used in legal writing, and the ways attorneys use legal writing as a form of advocacy.

 This course is designed to introduce students to U.S. contracts.
 In addition to learning principles behind U.S. theories of contractual obligation, the course is intended to provide instruction in “how to succeed” in a U.S. law school class.

 This course will be an explanation of the law of torts.
 Students will critically examine the theories of intentional torts, negligence, strict liability, vicarious liability and other doctrines, studying the rules and principles that govern these areas of law.

 Elective courses allow students to focus their studies on areas that directly relate to their career goals.
 Electives are available in areas such as contracts, civil procedure, legal writing, corporate compliance and intellectual property.